Jaymelfah/Moode-Art-Exhibition/README.md

 # Moode Art Exhibition

 ### Project Description
->The Primary purpose of this project is to build a website for an art exhibition for Moode (An online art company).
+>The Primary purpose of this project is to build a website for an art exhibition for Moode (An online art company).Moode will showcase her art this year.
+The website shows the program for the exhibition and gives an opportunity for people to register to be part of the program.
+Featured speakers are also enlisted.

  ### Objectives